csc301-2023-fall/project-42-team-collab/deliverables/D1/planning.md

     * We will first email our partner about our expected meeting schedule, and we will modify it as needed.
     * Then, we will host a meeting with our partner on a proper platform (Zoom).
     * If situation allowed, we will record the meetings and archive them.
+    * If in doubt about the client's needs, we will ask on Slack directly.

 **Collaboration: (Share your responses to Q8 & Q9 from A1)**